TheAnsuz/Lethal-Company-Configurable-Company-API/Resources/Thunderstore/Wiki/develop_configuration.md

 ## Getting Value

-To get the current value of the configuration you just need to access the `Get` method of the configuration.
+To get the current value of the configurations you just need to access the `Get` method of the configuration.

 ```csharp
 // This is an example configuration